 “In a nutshell, structural distortion, residual stress, plasticity behavior and phase transformation of hot and cold joined assemblies are predicted during chained manufacturing processes,” clarified Saurabh.

 “The change of thermal, metallurgical and mechanical properties in a structure during chained manufacturing is thoroughly analyzed and countermeasures are taken to control the distortions and residual stresses,” he added.
-“The benefits include reduced costs in both design and manufacturing as physical prototyping and testing is dramatically reduced.”
+“The benefits include reduced costs in both design and manufacturing as physical prototyping and testing is dramatically reduced - not to speak of the positive effects on reducing emissions and saving natural ressources.”

 Original article written by Shawn Wasserman for engineering.com